Akshaykumar05/Keenable-Community-Forum/README.md

 * Use manage.py collectstatic to gather static assets like CSS and JavaScript.
 * Use version control, automate deployments, and implement security measures like SSL/TLS.
 * Cloud platforms like Heroku, AWS, or GCP offer ready-made solutions, or choose self-hosting on your own server.

+#### Testing
+* There are two types of web app testing.
+  1. Manual Testing
+  2. Automatic Testing.